civican/legisinfo/44-1/bills/C-61/bill_text.md

   **(2)** The terms of reference must provide that the corporation's articles of incorporation stipulate

-    that one of the corporation's purposes is to support the purpose and principles set out in this Act; and
+    that one of the corporation's purposes is to support the purpose and principles set out in this Act;

-    that the corporation must provide the Minister, no later than six months after its financial year end, an annual report describing its activities for that year, including its activities as they pertain to source water protection plans and agreements and the supporting of First Nations in the management of water services.
+    that the corporation must provide the Minister, no later than six months after its financial year end, an annual report describing its activities for that year, including its activities as they pertain to source water protection plans and agreements and the supporting of First Nations in the management of water services;

+    that the corporation may, at any time, make a special report to Parliament referring to and commenting on any matter within the scope of the powers and functions of the corporation where, in the opinion of the corporation, the matter is of such urgency or importance that a report on it should not be deferred until the time provided for transmission of the next annual report of the corporation; and

+    that the corporation must publish on its website, in both official languages as well as in as many Indigenous languages as possible, every report it provides to the Minister within 10 days after it is tabled in both Houses of Parliament.

   **(3)** The terms of reference may also provide that the corporation's purposes as set out in its articles of incorporation include, among other things, any of the following: